cmd-stream/cmd-stream-go/README.md

 # cmd-stream-go
-cmd-stream-go is a high-performance RCE (Remote Command Execution) library, which applies the Command design pattern to the client-server architecture and supports reconnect and keepalive features.
+cmd-stream-go is a high-performance RCX (Remote Command Execution) library, which applies the Command design pattern to the client-server architecture and supports reconnect and keepalive features.

 # Tests
 Test coverage of each submodule is over 90%.

-# RCE vs RPC
+# RCX vs RPC
-By mapping commands to remote procedure calls, you can simply implement RPC with RCE.
-This way, if you are already using one of the RPC products, you can switch to RCE even without modifying your interfaces.
+By mapping commands to remote procedure calls, you can simply implement RPC with RCX.
+This way, if you are already using one of the RPC products, you can switch to RCX even without modifying your interfaces.

 # Network Protocols Support
 cmd-stream-go is built on top of the standard Golang net package, and supports